 365. RAPID GREEK READING.
 Reading of those books of the New Testament not covered in other courses.
 Two years of New Testament Greek required as prerequisite.
-Required of all Greek majors.
 Not open to students in the graduate school.
 Elective, two hours, fall semester.
 Dr. Toussaint.

 366, 367.
 THE GOSPEL OF LUKE.
-An analytical excessis of the Greek text of the Gospel of Luke.
+An analytical exegesis of the Greek text of the Gospel of Luke.
 Lectures, assigned problems, and class discussion make up the method of study.
 Elective, two hours, both semesters, beginning with fall semester, even-numbered years.
-Professor Johnson.
+Dr. Toussaint.

-363. THE UPPER ROOM DISCOURSE.
-A detailed exegesis of the Greek text of chapters thirteen through seventeen of the Gospel of John.
+368. THE UPPER ROOM DISCOURSE.
+A detailed excegesis of the Greek text of chapters thirteen through seventeen of the Gospel of John.
 The method of study includes lectures, class discussion, research, and a paper upon some important aspect of the course.
 Not open to students in the graduate school.
 Elective, two hours, spring semester, even-numbered years.
-Professor Pentecost.
+Mr. Hodges.